frothkoetter/cdw/README.md

 ![](images/cdw-lab6-qa002.png)

-Begin with the creation of ICEBERG V2 table with the raw data and run the first test
+Begin with the creation of ICEBERG V2 table with the raw data and run the first test checking NULL values in the field IATA:

 ```sql
 drop table if exists ${your_dbname}.airports_ice;